Sob96/spaceApp/README.md

 - slider component
 - work with a cart

 All components are in the src folder.
-All other files were generated with react-create-app.
+All other files were generated with *react-create-app*.

 You can run this project locally just do:

-- clone a branch with git clone [https://github.com/Sob96/spaceApp.git](https://github.com/Sob96/spaceApp.git) or fork it and then clone from your forked repo
+- clone a master branch with *git clone* [https://github.com/Sob96/spaceApp.git](https://github.com/Sob96/spaceApp.git) or fork it and then clone from your forked repo
 - cd spaceApp
 - npm install
 - npm start